-If your landlord has given you notice to leave, you should start looking for other accommodation.
+If your landlord has given you notice to quit, you should start looking for other accommodation.
 Remember that you will have to pay rent on your old property until your notice runs out, so try to find somewhere you can move into near that date, as you may have to pay rent for two homes if there is an overlap.
 If housing benefit is paying your rent, you may be able to get housing benefit for both properties, although not everyone is eligible.

 An adviser may be able to help you delay or even stop the eviction.
 They will also be able to discuss your housing options with you and tell you what help you may be entitled to from the council.